SuhaasKiran/adversarial_patch_defense/README.md

 # Adversarial Patch Defense Project (CS682: Neural Networks)

 ## Overview
 This project implements atargeted  adversarial patch attack based on [1] and defense mechanism using a pretrained ResNet34 model on the Tiny ImageNet dataset.
-The adversarial patches are designed to mislead the classifier into predicting a target class, and a defense mechanism (Segment and Complete) is applied to mitigate the attack.
+The adversarial patches are designed to mislead the classifier into predicting a target class, and a defense mechanism (Segment and Complete [2]) is applied to mitigate the attack.
 The code evaluates the effectiveness of both the attack and defense across different patch sizes and positions.

 ## Setup Instructions
 1. **Install Dependencies**: